-A nursing home intending to use On-Time reports needs to establish a multidisciplinary Change Team, including a champion to help lead the effort in the nursing home.
+When agreeing to participate in an On-Time program, the nursing home will establish a multidisciplinary Change Team, including a champion to help lead the effort in the nursing home.
 The role of the Facilitator is to educate the nursing home Change Team about On-Time and guide them through the implementation process.

-Typically, a Facilitator will have one onsite visit and mostly interact by telephone conference calls with the Change Team.
+It is expected that the Facilitator will have one onsite visit and mostly interact by telephone conference calls with the Change Team.
 The intensity and duration of help provided may depend on the facility team's progress.